Tourist attraction: Types

 Tropical beaches and Balinese culture are attractions that draw tourists to this popular island resort, such as Melasti rituals performed on the beach.

 Places of natural beauty such as beaches, tropical island resorts, national parks, mountains, deserts and forests, are examples of traditional tourist attractions that people may visit.
 Cultural tourist attractions can include historical places, sites of significant historic events, monuments, ancient temples, zoos, aquaria, museums and art galleries, botanical gardens, buildings and structures (such as forts, castles, libraries, former prisons, skyscrapers, bridges), theme parks and carnivals, living history museums, public art (sculptures, statues, murals), ethnic enclave communities, historic trains and cultural events.
 Factory tours, industrial heritage, creative art and crafts workshops are the object of cultural niches like industrial tourism and creative tourism.
 Many tourist attractions are also landmarks.
 Additionally sports events such as an association football game, Formula 1 race or sailing regatta can also attract tourists.

-Tourists' expectations when visiting a particular place are related to several features of the chosen destination: culture, architecture, gastronomy, infrastructure, landscape, events, shopping, etc. These features attract people to the destination and contribute to the overall experience of the trip.
+Tourists’ expectations when visiting a destination are shaped by factors such as its culture, architecture, cuisine, infrastructure, landscape, events, and shopping opportunities.
+These elements draw visitors in and play a key role in shaping their overall travel experience.
 The ultimate primary purpose of attractions is to attract the customer's attention so that they can come to a specific location and explore the various attractions on vacation.
 In the travel and tourism industry, attractions therefore play a particularly important role as this attracts tourists from all over the world.